aamir12/mysql2-nodejs/README.md

 # mysql2-nodejs
-Basic crud operation API using nodejs and mysql2.
+Basic CRUD operation API using nodejs and mysql2.